EduardaCaldeira/MADPromptS/README.md

-# This is the official repository of the paper "MADPromptS: Unlocking Zero-Shot Morphing Attack Detection with Multiple Prompt Aggregation" (accepted at the SVC Workshop, ACMMM 2025)
+# This is the official repository of the paper [MADPromptS: Unlocking Zero-Shot Morphing Attack Detection with Multiple Prompt Aggregation](https://arxiv.org/abs/2508.08939) (accepted at the SVC Workshop, ACMMM 2025)

 ## Abstract